iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 3 reviews"/>
 </p>

+> Up front everything is bluetooth, bluetooth, bluetooth.
+Then after install the app demands location, too.
+Good privacy policy, but I can't leave both bluetooth and location on at all times or my phone would have to stay on the charger 24/7.
+Maybe my fault for having an old phone.
+I'll leave it installed and just enable everything as the Austin e demands.<br> :date: __2020-11-18 21:28:03__

+> it would be better if it reported an estimate of how many unique devices it detected and has checked itself against just to know it is working and seeing other people with the app.<br> :date: __2020-11-16 17:07:14__

 > I just wish more people used it.
 I kinda feel like it is not useful since people have to opt in for each aspect...
 BUT I will keep using it as long as this pandemic drags on.<br> :date: __2020-11-10 14:09:40__